 If you need some help with pronunciation, you can look up any of these phrases at SpanishDict.

 Watch below to learn how to say the members of the family in Spanish.
 (The song teaches “padre” for father, and “madre” for mother, but I like that it uses “es,” “son,” and “soy”!)

 You can use the family tree poster in the eBook to help remember the names, and then make your own family tree.
 You can draw or use photos and label each person!

 Read about Ana’s family in the eBook story for this lesson.
 After each person has been introduced, try the quiz at the end to identify everyone!
 You can also read the puzzle in the eBook for Alex’s family, and make your own family puzzle.

 2. Telling Time in Spanish

 In this lesson, we are learning how to use the verb ser, especially focusing on es (is) and son (are).

 Since we learned the Spanish numbers 0-15 in the last lesson, we’re ready to tell basic time.

-Read about telling time in the eBook, and then practice drawing the time on the clocks.
 To ask what time it is, say “¿Qué hora es?”